Last Updated on

 It is also important to consider whether you are planning to obtain passive investors for your business.
 You will also want to make sure your company has the funds to pay for the salary of any prospective manager(s).

-If you intend to be the sole member or only have two or three other co-owners, the management roles may be easier to manage under a member-managed LLC.
+If you intend to be the sole member or only have two or three other co-owners, the management roles and voting rights may be easier to manage under a member-managed LLC.